WouterKlein/plant-humanities/docs/cassava/README.md

 	layout="vtl"
 	num-maps="5"
 	num-specimens="1"
 	num-images="7"
 	num-primary-sources="9"
 	author="Christina Emery, Rachel Hirsch, and Melinda Susanto">

-## Introduction
+### Introduction

-The native distribution of cassava spans from western South America to Brazil.[^1] Based on archaeological evidence, it is thought that cassava was domesticated in small garden plots around 8,000 B.C.E.[^2] From there, domesticated _Manihot esculenta_ spread through short-distance trade of seeds or stem cuttings from the plant.[^3] Although cassava roots are the most commonly eaten part of the plant, they are perishable and less likely to survive long-distance travel.
-Because cassava prefers warm and hot climates, today it can be found successfully growing in parts of North America, South America, Africa, the Mediterranean, Southeast Asia and islands in the Pacific Ocean.[^4] In our map of cassava distribution, the plant’s native regions are marked in green and regions to which cassava was introduced by humans are marked in purple.
+The native distribution of cassava spans from western South America to Brazil.[^ref1] Based on archaeological evidence, it is thought that cassava was domesticated in small garden plots around 8,000 B.C.E.[^ref2] From there, domesticated _Manihot esculenta_ spread through short-distance trade of seeds or stem cuttings from the plant.[^ref3] Although cassava roots are the most commonly eaten part of the plant, they are perishable and less likely to survive long-distance travel.
+Because cassava prefers warm and hot climates, today it can be found successfully growing in parts of North America, South America, Africa, the Mediterranean, Southeast Asia and islands in the Pacific Ocean.[^ref4] In our map of cassava distribution, the plant’s native regions are marked in green and regions to which cassava was introduced by humans are marked in purple.
 <param title="Manihot esculenta" eid="Q83124">
 <param ve-map center="Q974" zoom="2">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/cassava_americas.json" title="Americas" marker-symbol="landmark" active>
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/rphirsch/cassava/master/styleafrica.json" title="Africa" fill="#92086D" marker-symbol="landmark" active>
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/melindasusanto/demo1/master/AsiaPacific.json" title="SE Asia" marker-symbol="landmark" active>

-## The Ancient Value of Cassava
+### The ancient value of cassava
 In Peru, there is evidence from ancient textiles, pottery and archaeobotanical findings that the Nazca (200 B.C.E.-600 C.E.), Moche (250-750 C.E.) and Chimú (1000-1470 C.E.) cultures all used and valued cassava.[^5]
 <param ve-map center="Q419" zoom="6">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/cassava_americas.json" title="Americas" marker-symbol="landmark" active>